Our Wildlife Watch groups are led mainly by fantastic volunteers who are interested in helping young people connect with nature.

 • Supervise children during group sessions.

-Registration process involves: Application form, PVG, references, Children Safeguarding Level 2 training, GDPR training, induction talk, self-disclosure form, and induction completion form.
+Registration process involves: Application form, PVG, references, Children Safeguarding Level 2 training, GDPR training, online induction talk, self-disclosure form, and induction completion form.

 Helper